zhengchen3/ECML_VQRIM/README.md

 If you find our work relevant to your research, please cite:

     @inproceedings{VQRIMECML22,
-	author  = {Chen, Zheng and Zhu, Lingwei and Yang, Ziwei and Takashi, Matsubara}, year    = {2022}, title   = {Automated Cancer Subtyping via Vector Quantization Mutual Information Maximization}, booktitle={Machine Learning and Knowledge Discovery in Databases, {ECML-PKDD}},
+	author  = {Zheng, Chen and Lingwei, Zhu and Ziwei, Yang and Takashi, Matsubara}, year    = {2022}, title   = {Automated Cancer Subtyping via Vector Quantization Mutual Information Maximization}, booktitle={Machine Learning and Knowledge Discovery in Databases, {ECML-PKDD}},